-- ☐ Check planter for front to rear and lateral level operation.
-See "Level Planter". - ☐ Check all row units to be certain they are running level.
-Row unit parallel arms should be approximately parallel to the ground when planting. - ☐ Check row markers for proper operation and adjustment.
-See "Row Marker Speed Adjustment", "Row Marker Chain Adjustment", and "Row Marker Length and Disc Blade Adjustment". - ☐ Check for proper application rates and placement of granular chemicals on all rows.
-See "Field Check Granular Chemical Application". - ☐ Check for desired depth placement and seed population on all rows.
-See "Field Check Seed Population". - ☐ Check for proper application rates of fertilizer on all rows.
-See "Fertilizer Application Rate Chart".
+- Check planter for front to rear and lateral level operation.
+See "Level Planter". - Check all row units to be certain they are running level.
+Row unit parallel arms should be approximately parallel to the ground when planting. - Check row markers for proper operation and adjustment.
+See "Row Marker Speed Adjustment", "Row Marker Chain Adjustment", and "Row Marker Length and Disc Blade Adjustment". - Check for proper application rates and placement of granular chemicals on all rows.
+See "Field Check Granular Chemical Application".